Setting up a Conference

 The following steps should be sufficient to set up a small to mid-sized conference, i.e., with a single track and a few dozen to a few hundred paper submissions.
 By necessity, the description omits many of the options available to conference chairs.
 Almost all options of interest are found in the Conference:Configure and Reviews:Configure tabs.

-In general, it is useful to know the icon conventions within EDAS: a pencil Edit is used to edit information, a plus symbol Add to add items, and a trash can Delete to delete something.
+In general, EDAS uses icons for common operations: a pencil is used to edit information, a plus symbol to add items, and a trash can to delete something.

 EDAS models the basic work flow for most conferences: Authors register papers, providing information such as abstract and title, then upload the manuscript.
 Chairs and other members of the technical program committee assign reviews to papers, which reviewers will fill out online.
 Based on the reviews, chairs select the papers to be presented and notify authors.
 Authors of accepted papers upload their final manuscripts.

-EDAS also supports other aspects of organizing a conference, such as hosting conference web pages, administering travel grants, creating visa letters, collecting registration fees, preparing CD-ROM or USB content and printing badges.
+EDAS also supports other aspects of organizing a conference, such as hosting conference web pages, administering travel grants, creating visa letters, collecting registration fees, preparing USB flash drive or online content and printing badges.
 These aspects are not covered below.

 0. Create the conference

-From your home page, click on the Chairing tab, as below.
+From your home page, click on the Chairing tab, as below or use the direct link.

 1. Create one or more tracks

-Every conference has to have at least one track before authors can submit papers.
+Every conference has to have at least one track before authors can submit papers, found at Conference:Tracks.
 Authors submit papers to a specific track, although papers can later be move to other tracks by the chair.
 Tracks within a conference can have different deadlines, paper lengths and manuscript format requirements.
+The first track is created automatically when you set up the conference or journal; more tracks can be added later.

 2. Check review parameters